Phil Bredesen: Economic and fiscal issues

 On fiscal issues, Bredesen leans conservative.
 He ran for governor opposing the state income tax and as governor made cuts to the state's government health care plan due to its financial trouble.
 Bredesen opposed the Republican Party's 2017 tax reform, saying it provided "crumbs" to the middle class.
 As governor, he proposed increasing taxes on cigarettes.
 In 2007, he expressed uncertainty about the Bush tax cuts stating they would not help everyone.
 He also sought to eliminate the grocery tax break arguing that funding was needed for the state's budget.
 He did not raise the sales tax and opposed raising taxes on gas, but did support increasing a tax on cable services.
 He supports an increase in the minimum wage.

 Personal life

 Bredesen married Susan Cleaves in 1968.
 They divorced in 1974 and had no children.
 Later that year, he married Andrea Conte in Wheatley, Oxfordshire, England.
 The two have one son, Ben.
+He identifies his faith as Presbyterian.

 As of 2018, Bredesen's net worth was estimated to be between $88.9 million and $358 million.

 Bredesen is a founding member of the nonprofit Nashville's Table and he served on the board of the Frist Center.